AmericanGeezus/TeamsFunctions/docs/Find-AzureAdUser.md

 ## PARAMETERS

 ### -SearchString
+Required.
-Required for ParameterSet Search: A 3-255 digit string to be found on any Object.
+A 3-255 digit string to be found on any Object.
+Performs multiple searches against the Searches against this sting and parts thereof.
+Uses Get-AzureAd-User -SearchString and Get-AzureAdUser -Filter and subsequently Get-AzureAdUser -ObjectType

 ```yaml
 Type: String[]